AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-56158-wrong-tax-value-on-frontend-when-multiple-tax-rules-are-applied-to-cart.md

 ## Issue

-The tax value rendering on the frontend is incorrect when multiple tax rules are applied to the cart.
+The tax value rendering in the GraphQL response is incorrect when multiple tax rules are applied to the cart.

 <u>Steps to reproduce</u>: